Finding a suitable place you can afford, whilst concentrating on your studies, can be difficult.

 In some shared houses, you might each be given a separate contract, for your room only.
 This is less common than being given a joint occupation contract, but means that you can only be held responsible for the rent for your room.
 If you only rent the room, you may have less rights in relation to the common areas.
 This is a complex area of law, so get help if you have any problems.

-If you have a fixed term standard contract, you do not have a right to end that contract unless there is a ‘contract-holders break clause’.
-For more information about leaving a fixed term standard contract, see here.
 It is important that you are happy with the accommodation, the people you will be sharing with and the length of the fixed term.
 This because you will be responsible to pay the rent for that time.
 It is a good idea to agree with your housemates about having visitors, how you will pay bills and keep the place clean.

 If you are all students, you don’t have to pay any council tax but you may need to get a certificate from your college or university to show the council.
 However, if you end your studies you might be liable for the full council tax.
 If you are on a separate contract for your room only, then your landlord is probably liable for the council tax.
 Be sure to check what your contract says about council tax.
 You can get help from Citizens Advice or Shelter Cymru if you are unsure.